zahidalidev/CS-Material/React.md

 - Generators are special JavaScript functions that implement the iterator protocol.
 - A generator is a function that can stop midway and then continue from where it stopped.
 In short, a generator appears to be a function but it behaves like an iterator.
 - A generator is a process that can be paused and resumed and can yield multiple values.
 A generator in JavaScript consists of a generator function, which returns an iterable Generator object.

+### Styled Components
+- styled-components is the result of wondering how we could enhance CSS for styling React component systems.
+By focusing on a single use case we managed to optimize the experience for developers as well as the output for end users.
+- Automatic critical CSS: styled-components keeps track of which components are rendered on a page and injects their styles and nothing else, fully automatically.
+Combined with code splitting, this means your users load the least amount of code necessary.
+- No class name bugs
+- Easier deletion of CSS: it can be hard to know whether a class name is used somewhere in your codebase. styled-components makes it obvious, as every bit of styling is tied to a specific component
+- Simple dynamic styling
+- Painless maintenance